shikha12264/Covid-19-NGO-Website-HTML-CSS-JAVASCRIPT-/README.md

 ![image](https://user-images.githubusercontent.com/64529469/105627556-a64d8600-5e5d-11eb-8468-c0eab2dc2992.png)

 Defining this repository is tricky.
-It is not a framework.
-I hope you like it and if you can improve a component leave us an issue.
+I hope you like it and if you can improve a component leave me an issue.

-I really appreciate if you leave me a star, this repository is free and they don't have any kind of license.
-I have simply created it to play with the HTML,CSS and Javascript.
+I really appreciate if you leave me a star, this repository is free and i don't have any kind of license.
+I have simply created it with the HTML,CSS and Javascript.

 This NGO website is built using HTML , CSS and Javascript (NGO’s website)